Driving detection forward

 - The vast majority of children and youth in need of mental health care remain untreated - even when services are available

-- Increasing the availability of mental health services will not necessarily lead to more uptake - especially if demand-side factors such as help-seeking behaviours are overlooked
+- Increasing the availability of mental health services by itself will not necessarily lead to more uptake of those services if demand-side barriers are overlooked

 The page of illustrations is paired with a simple decision diagram - which allows trained community facilitators to identify children and families in need of support.